michael-franke/michael-franke.github.io/KogWis2016_bda_tutorial/index.md

 ## Resources

-Click [here](http://michael-franke.github.io/KogWis2016_bda_tutorial/resources.html) for a list of useful resources on Bayesian data analysis: papers, books, software etc.
+Here is a compilation of [texts on Bayesian data analysis](http://michael-franke.github.io/KogWis2016_bda_tutorial/resources.html), and here is a summary of some handy [tools and software](http://michael-franke.github.io/KogWis2016_bda_tutorial/tools.html).

 ## schedule (tentative!!)